olixr/laravel-ai/README.md

 - `Provider`: The AI provider (or providers for failover) to use for the agent.
 - `Temperature`: The sampling temperature to use for generation (0.0 to 1.0).
 - `Timeout`: The HTTP timeout in seconds for agent requests (default: 60).
+- `UseCheapestModel`: Use the provider's cheapest text model for cost optimization.
+- `UseSmartestModel`: Use the provider's most capable text model for complex tasks.

 ```php
 <?php